wooningeire/plover-dicts/dicts/py/README.md

 Digits are entered one stroke at a time, from left to right (most significant to least significant).

-`R` is stroked alone to conclude a codepoint. `E` and `U` can be added to this final stroke to add a space to the left and right sides of the Unicode character respectively; if either are included, then the character will attach to that side instead.
+`R` is stroked alone to conclude a codepoint. `E` and `U` can be added to this final stroke to add a space to the left and right sides of the Unicode character respectively; if either are excluded, then the character will attach to that side instead.

 For instance, `TKWHR/-S/-RBGS/-B/U/-RS/REU` maps to `{^ ^}🐉{^ ^}`, which has codepoint u+1f409.